nemesisdb/nemesisdb/README.md

 ## Sessions Disabled

 - There is one map for all keys
+- Keys do not expire, they must be deleted by command
 - No need to create sessions to store data
 - Data is not segregated so keys must be unique over the entire database
 - Lower memory usage and higher throughput